 In addition, approval of governmental, regulatory and other authorities may be needed to implement any acquisitions or expansions.
-For example, we have purchased land near the Nueva Palmira Free Zone area in Uruguay with the intention of expanding our port facilities and add a new port terminal for minerals and liquid cargo.
-In order to complete this project, however, we need to receive required authorization from several authorities.
-If these authorities deny our request for authorization, we will not be able to proceed with this project.
+For example, we have available land within the Nueva Palmira Free Zone in Uruguay as well as near the Free Zone where we plan to expand our port facility and construct a port terminal for minerals and liquid cargo.
+In order to complete these projects, however, we need to receive required authorization from several authorities.
+If these authorities deny our request for authorization, we will not be able to proceed with these projects.